AkeemShepherd/Public_Health-Chicago/README.md

 Overview

-This repo contains trends related to all forms of violence reported by the city of Chicago VR datasets.
-The repo aims to explore and discribe trends for the Researcher and audience to gain an overall understanding of shooting reductions in Chicago.
+This repo's code intends to explore trends on crimes, violence, violence reduction, homicides, and shootings reported by the Chicago Police Department.
+These trends represent homicide data from 1991 to current and Non-fatal shooting data from 2010 to current.

 ##Data
 The following data files are needed to run scripts in this repo: